Call to book01904 734 939

 Day 2 - Colombo

-Arriving into the Sri Lankan capital, we transfer to our hotel for the night and the rest of your day is free to relax and settle in.
+Arriving in the Sri Lankan capital, we transfer to our hotel for the night.
+The rest of your day is free to relax and settle in before a delicious traditional Sri Lankan evening dinner at the hotel - the perfect way to kick off your adventure.

 Day 3 – Sightseeing in Colombo

-We take a sightseeing tour of Colombo, admiring the beautiful temples and open green spaces set amongst the grand Colonial architecture and towering skyscrapers.
-Visiting some of the city's main sights, including the magnificent Colombo Museum, Ganagrama Temple and Independence Square, we learn more about its fascinating past; from pre-colonial times right through the Portuguese, Dutch and British occupations.
-We'll also soak up the lively atmosphere of Colombo, enjoying a slice of everyday life as we pass open-air food markets and Buddhist statues.
+We enjoy a sightseeing tour of Colombo, admiring the beautiful temples and open green spaces set amongst the grand Colonial architecture and towering skyscrapers.
+Visiting some of the city's main sights, including the magnificent Colombo Museum, Ganagrama Temple, and Independence Square, we learn more about its fascinating past; from pre-colonial times to the Portuguese, Dutch and British occupations.
+We also immerse in the lively atmosphere of Colombo, passing open-air food markets and Buddhist statues.
 Later in the afternoon, we travel by coach to Habarana for two nights.

 Day 4 - Habarana

 We stop in Dambulla as we journey to Kandy by coach for two nights, visiting the UNESCO-listed Dambulla Cave Temples.
-With the main entrance guarded by a giant golden Buddha, this is an important pilgrimage site where sacred cave temples, which date back to the 1st century BC and are concealed by a giant, overhanging rock, are filled with Buddhist iconography and provide a peaceful place of introspection.
-Home to more than 150 different statues of the Buddha, as well as murals depicting the various stages of his life, there are also statues of different Hindu deities, including Vishnu and Ganesha, to admire.
+With the main entrance guarded by a giant golden Buddha, this is an important pilgrimage site where sacred cave temples - which date back to the 1st century BC and are concealed by a giant, overhanging rock - are filled with Buddhist iconography.
+Alongside more than 150 different statues of the Buddha and murals depicting the various stages of his life, we admire the statues of different Hindu deities, including Vishnu and Ganesha.

 Day 6 - Kandy

 We discover Kandy with a local guide today, beginning our explorations at the Peradeniya botanical gardens.
-Previously reserved exclusively for royalty, these beautiful gardens are Sri Lanka's largest and most impressive and are home to over 4,000 different types of flora, including a famous collection of orchids and an avenue of towering palms.
-We stop for lunch ahead of a guided city tour, during which we stop at the Temple of the Tooth Relic, said to be home to one of Buddha's actual teeth, before continuing to the city's market square.
-Here, local vendors sell an enticing range of tropical fruits, spices and authentic crafts.
+Previously reserved exclusively for royalty, these beautiful gardens are Sri Lanka's largest and most impressive with over 4,000 types of flora, including a famous collection of orchids and an avenue of towering palms.

-We travel to Nanu Oya where we join the train to Demodara.
-Travelling along a route famous for its picturesque scenery, we marvel at the views of paddy fields lined with palm trees before climbing into the mountains where we navigate a series of mountainous slopes in preparation to cross the stunning Mahaweli Valley.
+We make our way by rail to Nanu Oya, travelling along a route famous for its picturesque scenery.
+We marvel at the views of paddy fields lined with palm trees before climbing into the mountains where we navigate a series of mountainous slopes in preparation to cross the stunning Mahaweli Valley.
 On arrival, we transfer to our hotel for a two-night stay.

 Day 8 - Tea picking and tasting

 Making our way to Ramboda, we enjoy a tour of a local tea plantation and factory.
-First of all, we're taken around the factory on a tour, learning about the different types of black tea produced here before getting the chance for a hands-on experience plucking the tea leaves straight from the plant.
-After this, we settle into our seats on the al fresco terrace for a well-deserved tasting overlooking the emerald-coloured tiers of tea.
+We learn about the different types of black tea produced here before the chance of a hands-on experience plucking the tea leaves straight from the plant.
+After, we settle into our seats on the al fresco terrace for a well-deserved tasting overlooking the emerald-coloured tiers of tea.
 Back at our hotel, we sit down to a decadent high tea as we admire our scenic setting amid the manicured gardens.

-Our coach takes us to Ella where we have some free time.
-You may like to unwind at one of the relaxed bars or cafés, each serving plenty of delicious local cuisine as well as some international favourites, before we continue our journey to Tissamaharama.
-Here, we find one of the largest Buddhist Stupas in Sri Lanka, believed to have been built to be built by King Kavantissa over 2,000 years ago.
-Set within an area of lush greenery, the white bubble-dome stands out against the surrounding countryside and was apparently consecrated by Buddha himself during his third visit to Sri Lanka.
-We arrive in Yala later on for a two-night stay.
+Today we travel by rail to Demodara where you can marvel at the views of paddy fields lined with palm trees before climbing into the mountains where we navigate a series of mountainous slopes.
+Then, we continue our journey to Tissamaharama where we find one of the largest Buddhist Stupas in Sri Lanka.
+Believed to have been built to be built by King Kavantissa over 2,000 years ago, the white bubble-dome stands out against the surrounding green countryside and was apparently consecrated by Buddha himself during his third visit to Sri Lanka.

 Day 10 - Leopards at Yala National Park

-Early this morning we make our way into Yala National Park itself, the largest of its kind in Sri Lanka and made up of a diverse landscape of monsoon forests, dusty planes and serene lagoons set against the backdrop of the Indian ocean.
-We set out on a Jeep safari, searching for leopards, wild boar elephants and even crocodiles with our local guide.
+Early this morning we make our way into Yala National Park, the largest of its kind in Sri Lanka to spot wildlife.
+It's made up of a diverse landscape filled with monsoon forests, dusty planes and serene lagoons set against the backdrop of the Indian ocean.
+We set out on a Jeep safari, searching for leopards, wild boar elephants, and even crocodiles with our local guide.
 There are also hundreds of different bird species which call this protected reserve home, including the crested serpent eagle and rare purple heron.
 To increase our chances of a wildlife sighting, we take a second game drive this afternoon.

 Day 11 - Galle

 We drive to Beruwala for three nights, an idyllic coastal town beside the Indian Ocean.
-Along the way, we stop in seaside Galle for a guided walking tour.
-Boasting a gorgeous natural harbour, a labyrinth of quaint narrow streets and a delightfully preserved, UNESCO protected fortress, Galle has much to recommend it.
-We explore the white-washed houses and grand religious buildings that jut out along the peninsula, as well as the 16th-century fortifications and car-free historical centre in the company of our expert guide.
+Along the way, we stop at the seaside city of Galle for a guided walking tour.
+With a natural harbour, a labyrinth of quaint narrow streets, and a delightfully preserved UNESCO-protected fortress, Galle is fascinating to explore.
+We admire the white-washed houses and grand religious buildings along the peninsula, as well as the 16th-century fortifications and car-free historical centre in the company of our expert guide.

 Day 12 - Beruwela

-With a free day, you may wish to join an optional whale watching trip from Mirissa Harbour.
-This stretch of coastline offers the highest concentration of blue whales in the world and is also a great place to see sperm whales.
-Alternatively, you could visit a nearby turtle hatchery to participate in their baby turtle release programme, enjoy an excursion to a nearby cinnamon plantation or participate in a cooking demonstration at our hotel.
+Today is a free day to start unwinding.
+You could join an optional whale-watching trip from Mirissa Harbour, a stretch of coastline with the highest concentration of blue whales in the world and also a great place to see sperm whales.
+Alternatively, you could visit a nearby turtle hatchery to participate in their baby turtle release programme, enjoy an excursion to a nearby cinnamon plantation, or participate in a cooking demonstration at our hotel.

 Day 13 - Free time in Beruwala

-Enjoy another free day to relax ahead of our journey homewards.
+Enjoy another free day to relax ahead of our journey homeward.
 Our 5-Star hotel is right next to the beach and offers the best of luxury and comfort.
-You could spend the day swimming in the warm Indian ocean or reading in the shade of a palm tree on the golden sands or make an appointment at the wellness centre, which offers a fantastic choice of treatments amid the tranquil surrounds of the Balinese-inspired spa.
+You could spend the day swimming in the warm Indian ocean, reading in the shade of a palm tree on the golden sands, or make an appointment at the wellness centre, which offers a fantastic choice of treatments amid the tranquil surroundings of the Balinese-inspired spa.

 Day 14 – Negombo